DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Method

 \textbf{Burn-in Frames with the Single Image Prior} To accurately model the dynamics of moving entities and their interactions in a video, a single frame is not enough to extract meaningful dynamics information, such as velocity and acceleration.
-In DDLP, we define a time-step threshold $\tau$ where for $t \geq \tau$ the output prior parameters by PINT are used to calculate the KL-divergence term between the posterior and prior, while for $t < \tau$, also termed \textit{burn-in frames}~\citep{wu2022slotformer}, we use the standard constant prior parameters as in the single-image DLP, detailed in Appendix~\ref{subsec:apndx_prior}, to calculate the KL-divergence term ($\tau=4$ in all our experiments).
+In DDLP, we define a time-step threshold $\tau$ where for $t \geq \tau$ the output prior parameters by PINT are used to calculate the KL-divergence term between the posterior and prior, while for $t < \tau$, also termed \textit{burn-in frames}~\citep{wu2022slotformer}, we use the standard constant prior parameters as in the single-image DLP, detailed in Appendix~\ref{subsec:apndx_prior}, to calculate the KL-divergence term (similarly to \citealt{wu2022slotformer}, we set $\tau=4$ in all our experiments).

-\textbf{Training and Implementation Details} Similarly to the training of other VAE-based video prediction models~\citep{denton2018svgl, lin2020gswm}, DDLP is trained to maximize the sum of the temporal ELBO components $\sum_{t=0}^{T-1} ELBO(x_t)$, i.e., minimize the sum of reconstruction errors and KL-divergences over time.
+\textbf{Training and Implementation Details} Similarly to the training of other VAE-based video prediction models~\citep{denton2018svgl, lin2020gswm}, DDLP is trained to maximize the sum of the temporal ELBO components $\sum_{t=0}^{T-1} ELBO(x_t)$, i.e., minimize the sum of reconstruction errors and KL-divergences over time: where $\mathcal{L}_{\text{DLP}, t}$ is defined in Equation~\ref{eq:dlp_main} and $\mathcal{L}_{\text{dyn}, t} = \mathcal{L}_{rec}(x_t, \Tilde{x}_t) + \beta_{\text{KL}}\text{KL}(q_{\phi}(z_t|x) \Vert p_{\psi}(z_{t}|z_{t-1})), $ where here we use the same $\beta_{\text{KL}}$ coefficient as before for \textit{all temporal attributes}.
 The KL-divergence terms for the distributions we employ have a closed-form formulation, detailed in Appendix~\ref{sec:apndx_train}, and for the reconstruction error, we use either the standard pixel-wise MSE or VGG-based perceptual loss~\citep{hoshen2019perceptualloss}, depending on the domain.
 The reconstruction and KL terms are balanced with a coefficient term $\beta$~\citep{higgins2017betavae}.
-DDLP is trained end-to-end with the Adam~\citep{adam_14} optimizer and initial learning rate of $2e-4$ which is gradually decreased with a step scheduler.
+DDLP is trained end-to-end, effectively regularizing the posterior particles to be predictable by the learned prior particles, with the Adam~\citep{adam_14} optimizer and initial learning rate of $2e-4$ which is gradually decreased with a step scheduler.
 Our method is implemented in PyTorch~\citep{paszke2017pytorch} and we use 1-4 consumer GPUs to train our models.
 We report the full set of hyper-parameters in Appendix~\ref{sec:apndx_train} and provide complexity analysis in Appendix~\ref{sec:apndx_complex}.
-Code and pre-trained models will be available at: \url{https://github.com/taldatech/ddlp}.
+Code and pre-trained models are available at: \url{https://github.com/taldatech/ddlp}.